FlatText/fetlang/docs/fetishes.md

 the main language functionality.

 ## Loading Fetishes
-Using the phrase `I have a fetish for` in a [comment](comments.md) will load a fetish.
+Using the phrase 'I have a fetish for' in a [comment](comments.md) will load a fetish.
 Example:
-`(I have a fetish for assertiveness)`
+'(I have a fetish for assertiveness)'
-Will load the fetish `assertiveness`.
+Will load the fetish 'assertiveness'.
 Fetish loading takes place during tokenization, before any keyphrases are recognized, so it doesn't matter where you place the statement.